Timelines described below are subject to change by industry bodies. Date last amended: March 2023

-Financial Institutions across the globe are preparing to change the way payments are communicated as SWIFT end the use of MT formats.
+Banks and businesses across the globe are preparing to change the way payments are communicated.
 A new messaging standard called ISO 20022 is being adopted that will allow more data to be included.
-Below we outline what you need to know about the new messaging standards, key dates and what Lloyds Bank is doing to support clients during the transition period.
+Below we outline what you need to know about the new messaging standards, key dates and what Lloyds is doing to support clients during the transition period.

 What is ISO 20022?